lifepillar/CSVKeychain/Readme.md

 In any case, it is a good idea to keep a separate backup, just in case.

-When importing items into a keychain, matching items in the keychain are overwritten if their timestamps are older than the timestamps of the item being imported.
+When importing items into a keychain, matching items in the keychain are overwritten if their timestamps are older than the timestamps of the items being imported.
 If a keychain's item has no timestamp, then the item is duplicated.
 If there are items without timestamps in the CSV file, the script asks the user what to do.